nfa04/SandyPHP/README.md

 This is achieved by intercepting calls to functions, methods, etc. connected to any of these functions.
 Whenever SandyPHP has to refuse to execute this function call it will try to return a value that won't break most scripts.

+SandyPHP also supports a system to log notices and exceptions caused when the script is running, this includes for example permission requests and violations.

 ## Disclaimer
 This software is meant for experimental purposes.
 I do NOT recommend running it on any public server and do NOT guarantee for its security in any way.
 Although I tried to make it as compatible as possible with normal PHP, there might be edge-cases, where scripts will break.